danielharrell/open-eyes-lect-2017-18/Open.md

 in.
 The scope of this boundary might even be compared to a world, which is lost in cases of corruption.
-Once Odysseus is no longer master of his door, we could say a world of hospitality is lost.
-And because of this loss, we could say his door no longer opens from the inside, to contain the outside in an act of recognition.
-It now only opens from the outside, exposing the inside to an act of transgression.
+Once Odysseus is no longer master of his door, we could say a world of hospitality is lost, along with any way for his door to open from the inside, and contain the outside in an act of recognition.
+That is, his door now only opens from the outside, exposing the inside to an act of transgression.
-And this, then, is how the suitors get through---from the outside in.
+This is how the suitors get through---from the outside in.
 And also how the corpses get through, into the eyes of Leontius, once they, too, only open from the outside, when he is no longer master of his eyes, and a world of judgment is lost.
+To possess the world in this sense is to open from the inside it contain what we are open to in an act of recognition, o open from the inside, in an act of letting-in, that encloses

+But on this account, then, what it would mean to open from the inside would involve a form, that is, to , and more generally (rewrite from here, bringing next paragraph up, then think about how to transition to next part on awareness).

 But on this account, then, to
 open our eyes, our door, even our heart, involves a form of agency, a letting-in, that encloses what we are open to, in a act of recognition, as if being open were again the result, and thus the look, of being closed.
-Or to put this implication more skeptically: as if being open were a contradiction in terms, in having no being beyond seeming.
+Or to put this implication more skeptically: it is as if being open were a contradiction in terms, in having no being beyond seeming.